rafaellcoellho/bsl-msp430/README.md

 I used a PL2303 USB to UART to test.
 Any such chip that converts USB to serial works. (http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=225&pcid=41)

-First look at the schematic contained in the sch folder, and after mounting the hardware correctly open the windonws prompt and navigate to the bsl-msp430\examples\usb_to_serial\script folder.
+First look at the schematic contained in the sch folder, and after mounting the hardware correctly open the windows prompt and navigate to the bsl-msp430\examples\usb_to_serial\script folder.
 Open the script.txt and change the COM number.
-There simply call the command line:
+There, simply call the command line:

 ```
 BSL_Scripter.exe script.txt